2023 Reading List

 Welcome to the 2023 Reading List!

 As always, I’m pulling over the books I didn’t get to last year and I’m full out dropping a couple that I just could not finish.
 In process or finished reads are in BOLD.
+They are not really in any particular order.

 I read 31 (and 3/4) books in 2022, a number I’m very happy with.
 I hope to meet and/or top that this year.